Externally Validated Breast Ultrasound Segmentation via Multi-task Learning with BI-RADS-Consistent Morphological Priors: Proposed Method

-\section{PROPOSED METHOD}
+Domain shift (e.g., differences in scanners, acquisition protocols, and patient populations across institutions) is a well-documented obstacle to deploying medical imaging models and has motivated extensive research on domain adaptation~\citep{guan2022domain}.
+Systematic cross-dataset evidence has recently appeared for individual breast ultrasound tasks. \citet{schmidt2025pca} examine segmentation across six datasets, whereas \citet{wang2026shift} provide a patient-leakage-aware pairwise benchmark for malignancy classification across four public datasets.
+Neither study jointly models or evaluates both tasks.
+External joint-system studies remain narrower: they use one training source and one or two external targets in 2D B-mode imaging~\citep{zhang2024multitasktransformer,bruno2025dual,rahman2025hyformer,raheem2025fame}, or two directions between one public and one private cohort in 3D ABVS~\citep{he2026bamt}.

+A promising recent line of work adapts the Segment Anything Model (SAM) for domain-generalized ultrasound segmentation.
+SAMUS~\citep{lin2025samus} couples SAM with a CNN branch and reaches a Dice coefficient (DC) of 0.781 on BUSI$\rightarrow$UDIAT~\citep{yap2018automated} (we write $X\rightarrow Y$ for training on dataset $X$ and testing on dataset $Y$).
+Nora~\citep{wei2025nora} attains a DC of 0.839 through noise-robust SAM tuning, while SAMLR~\citep{jiang2026sgla} applies low-rank adaptation.
+These methods are effective but incur the cost of fine-tuning a foundation model.
+Because they perform segmentation only, they do not provide malignancy classification.
+The dual-stage framework of \citet{bruno2025dual} reports a DC of 0.738 on BUSI$\rightarrow$BrEaST~\citep{pawlowska2024breastlesionsusg}.
+Against this backdrop, our work provides the first complete single-source directed evaluation of a joint 2D B-mode model over all 12 train--test directions across four countries, rather than a selected pair or cohort.
+We also obtain competitive external performance with a conventional EfficientNet-B7 encoder, without foundation-model fine-tuning, while additionally producing a malignancy prediction.

+\section{Proposed Method}

-Our method employs an encoder-decoder architecture with a shared backbone for simultaneous segmentation and malignancy classification.
-The key innovation is consistency regularization through differentiable BI-RADS-inspired morphological features.
-Figure~\ref{fig:architecture} shows the architecture overview.
+Our method employs an encoder-decoder architecture (Figure~\ref{fig:architecture}) with a shared backbone for simultaneous segmentation and malignancy classification.
+The key innovation is a consistency regularization mechanism using BI-RADS-consistent morphological priors.
+We describe the model components below.

-\textbf{Network Architecture.} We use an EfficientNet-B1~\cite{tan2019efficientnet} backbone pretrained on ImageNet as the encoder, with a U-Net~\cite{ronneberger2015unet} decoder incorporating Atrous Spatial Pyramid Pooling (ASPP)~\cite{chen2018deeplab} modules and attention gates~\cite{schlemper2019attention}.
-ASPP enables multi-scale feature extraction to handle objects of varying sizes, while attention gates suppress irrelevant background regions and focus the network on object boundaries.
-The network accepts dual-stream input where 3-channel images feed the encoder while raw grayscale images are used for texture feature computation ($T$).
-It produces two outputs: segmentation logits $s$ yielding soft masks $\hat{y} = \sigma(s)$, and malignancy logit $m$ yielding probability $\hat{p} = \sigma(m)$.
+\textbf{Network Architecture.} We use an EfficientNet-B7~\citep{tan2019efficientnet} backbone pretrained on ImageNet as the encoder, with a DeepLabV3+~\citep{chen2018deeplab} decoder incorporating Atrous Spatial Pyramid Pooling (ASPP)~\citep{chen2017deeplab} for multi-scale feature extraction.
+The network produces two outputs: segmentation logits $s$ yielding soft masks $\hat{y} = \sigma(s)$, and malignancy logit $m$ yielding probability $\hat{p} = \sigma(m)$.